 Btw. what's your computer configuration and what Qt version do you use?
 Because I have drawn a rectangle with measure area tool covering the whole canvas and it didn't suffer with any speed problems (with qgis maximized on 1280x1024 on AthlonXP 1,8ghz).

-#2 Updated by Redmine Admin almost 14 years ago
+#2 Updated by Redmine Admin about 15 years ago

 Thanks for taking care of this!

 I have just built .
 Unfortunatelly I can't notice any improvement after your patch.
 Both the measure area tool as well as the Grass edit still work really slow.

 In case of the measure area tool, the slow-down in drawing the box is proportional to the area of the box.
 After I draw it's 3 corners in the corners of the map canvas, and start expanding the box (moving cursor to the 4th map canvas corner), the slowness is visible in it's whole.